StockNews.com Begins Coverage on Townsquare Media (NYSE:TSQ)

-StockNews.com initiated coverage on shares of Townsquare Media (NYSE:TSQ – Get Rating) in a report released on Wednesday morning.
-The firm issued a buy rating on the stock.
+StockNews.com began coverage on shares of Townsquare Media (NYSE:TSQ – Get Rating) in a research note issued on Thursday.
+The brokerage set a “buy” rating on the stock.

-Separately, Zacks Investment Research cut shares of Townsquare Media from a buy rating to a hold rating in a research note on Tuesday, November 16th.
+Separately, Zacks Investment Research cut shares of Townsquare Media from a “buy” rating to a “hold” rating in a research report on Tuesday, November 16th.

 Townsquare Media, Inc is a community-focused digital media, digital marketing solutions and radio company.
 It owns and operates radio stations, digital and social properties and live events in small and mid-sized markets across the United States.
 The firm creates and distributes original entertainment, music and lifestyle content.